 As described in Risk Factors - Litigation and regulatory investigations and sanctions may have a material adverse effect on the Group's business, revenues, results and financial condition, there has been for some time, and there continues to be, political, regulatory and public attention focused on the unit-linked policies in general.
 Elements of unit-linked policies are being challenged or may be challenged on multiple legal grounds in current and future legal proceedings and there is a risk that one or more of these legal challenges will succeed.
 Since 2011, the Group settled 70 cases which were brought before KIFID.
 Furthermore, the Group settled 22 cases which were brought before Dutch courts.
-The Group is currently subject to legal proceedings initiated by individual policyholders, in some cases represented by Stichting ODIN/Graafsma, Consumentenclaim, Claimexperts, Hypoco, Joficon and ARAG, and is the subject of a number of claims initiatives brought on behalf of policyholders by claims organisations, which include Stichting Woekerpolisproce and Vereniging Woekerpolis.nl.
+The Group is currently subject to legal proceedings initiated by individual policyholders, in some cases represented by Stichting ODIN/Graafsma, Consumentenclaim, Claimexperts, Hypoco, Joficon and ARAG, and is the subject of a number of claims initiatives brought on behalf of policyholders by claims organisations, which include Stichting Woekerpolisproces and Vereniging Woekerpolis.nl.
+Furthermore, there is an ongoing lobby by e.g. the Consumentenbond and Stichting Geldbelangen to solve the remaining issues around unit linked policies.
 As the current proceedings and claims initiatives are only in early stages, the timing of reaching any conclusion on these legal claims and proceedings is uncertain and such uncertainty is likely to continue for some time.
 Therefore, the potential risks and the effect upon the Group's financial position are difficult to quantify.